uc-dataviz/course/assignments/final-project.md

 All work will be performed inside a version-controlled GitHub repo.
 Create your project repo by going [to this link](https://classroom.github.com/assignment-invitations/3122b7fd7efd6b37dce698193b57c280).

 [1] Drawn from chapter 2 of *The Truthful Art: Data, charts, and maps for communication* by Alberto Cairo.

-[2] Note that if your visualization takes the form of a research paper, then this deliverable is combined with the one above.
-Furthermore, I expect the research paper to take a more traditional form, so I expect to be closer to 15-25 pages with the full contents of a research paper in your discipline.